Nanofus/novel.js/DOCUMENTATION.md

 The second way is to save the `novel.json` file as a Base64 encoded string, that is then shown to the player and prompted to be copied.
 The "Load" button then shows a text field that allows the player to paste in their saved application data.

 ## Translations
+**(COMING IN 0.8.0)**

-Novel.js supports selecting between multiple languages.
+Novel.js supports multilingualism!
 The language used is defined in `novel.json`'s `settings.language`, and can be changed by using the `setLanguage` command in a choice or a scene.

 ### Translating text and choices